Frequently Asked Questions (FAQ) regarding provisions for public worship at St James’s

 Some churches have implemented a reservation service, but for the present we can manage accommodating a congregation at the 11am service without having to reserve a spot beforehand.

-We would ask that you take the seats that the stewards show you, and then remain in your seats, as our church doesn’t allow a one-way system.
+We would ask that you take the seats that the stewards show you, and then remain in your seats, as our church doesn’t accommodate a one-way system for entering and exiting the church.

 Will a track and trace system be in operation at church?